vvcephei/es-rest-client-java/README.md

 We don't want to put users in the position of trying to exclude undesired dependencies or versions.
 With this setup, anyone can quickly provide a custom implementation using the http client that's already in their dependencies.

+### Exports for ES

+I've attached the Apache 2.0 licence, the same license that ES uses, and I've pulled the deserializations for InternalSomeObject out into InternalSomeObjectHelper classes, with the intention that ES can copy and paste the InternalSomeObjectHelper.fromXContent() method to live right next to the InternalSomeObject.toXContent() method.

 Approach
 --------